-Giovanni was more comfortable in the shape of a wolf than as a man, but the discomfort and fear in Stella’s eyes was plain.
+Giovanni was more at home in the shape of a wolf than as a man, though he could see the fear in Stella’s eyes was plain.
 He shifted his weight slightly, making himself more comfortable.
 “I would have you tell him then.
 I think I’ll be spending the night down here.”

 “Of…course.”
 Stella said “What should I say?”

-“After some carefully applied pressure, the vandal admitted to being a part of a new…I suppose you would call it a Doomsday Pact, they call it the Hour of the Wolf.”
+“After some carefully applied pressure, the vandal admitted to being a part of a new…I suppose you would call it a Doomsday Cult, they call it the Hour of the Wolf.”